Rebecca1061/Data-Analysis-Project-4/README.md

 2.Race breakdown: Employees of White race are dominant over other race

-3.Age distribution: 5000 employees aged between 25-44 is the common age group
+3.Age distribution: Most common age group of employees is between 25-44

 4.Mode of work breakdown: Around 5k employees are working remotely.